gadomski/bradygadomski.com/contents/index.md

 The Bar 717 Ranch is located about two hours west of Redding, California, and is generally assessable only by private vehicle, no shuttles or buses are available.
 [See where the camp is on Google Maps](https://www.google.com/maps/place/Bar+717+Ranch/@40.6205833,-123.3770636,15z/data=!4m2!3m1!1s0x54d3bd20c45d22b5:0x636ee857e506bb94).
-The Bar 717 website also has some [hand written directions](http://www.bar717.com/about-us/location/).
+The Bar 717 website also has some [hand written directions](http://www.bar717.com/about-us/location/) to the ranch.

-If you are looking to fly in from around the country, Redding has a [regional airport](http://www.ci.redding.ca.us/transeng/airports/index.htm) and [Sacramento](http://www.sacramento.aero/smf/) is only about four hours from camp.
+If you are looking to fly in from around the country, [Redding](http://www.ci.redding.ca.us/transeng/airports/index.htm) and [Eureka/Arcata](https://plus.google.com/100151413109057686697/about?gl=us&hl=en) are both about two hours from camp.
-Otherwise, [San Francisco](http://www.flysfo.com/) is the closest large airport.
+[Sacramento](http://www.sacramento.aero/smf/) is only about four hours from camp, and [San Francisco](http://www.flysfo.com/) is the closest large airport.

+We want to do our best to help people get to our celebration, so if you are willing to provide a carpool or need a ride, please [email us](mailto:kp@bradygadomski.com)

 ## Accommodations

-In general, life on the Bar 717 Ranch can best be described as "rustic", but we will have a wide variety of lodging options available to our guests, including handicap-assessable rooms.
+In general, life on the Bar 717 Ranch can best be described as "rustic", but we will have a wide variety of lodging options available to our guests, including handicap-accessible rooms.
 Many of our guests will also be camping out, which could be a fun and affordable option and a great way to get to experience the beautiful area!

 Lodging reservations will begin when official invitations are sent out, and will be made through Pete and Kelly.